WisconsinRobotics/WRoverPlayground/src/topic_training/src/Begin_Here.md

 ``` C++
 ros::Subscriber sub = nhandle.subscribe("plot", QUEUE_SIZE, chatterCallback);
 ```
 Initialize the Subscriber.
 The subscribe() function is how we tell ROS we want to receive messages on a specific topic.
-State the name of the topic ("plot"), the queue size (1), and the function that will be called when a message is received (`chatterCallBack(msg)`).
+State the name of the topic (`plot`), the queue size (1), and the function that will be called when a message is received (`chatterCallBack(msg)`).
 The queue size is the maximum number of messages kept as a buffer before throwing away old ones if we are publishing too quickly.

 ``` C++
 ros::Publisher pub = nhandle.advertise<std_msgs::String>("chatter", QUEUE_SIZE);
 ```
 Initialize the Publisher.
 The advertise() function is how we tell ROS we want to publish on a topic.
-State the message type we will be publishing (std_msgs::String), the name of the topic ("chatter"), and the queue size (1).
+State the message type we will be publishing (std_msgs::String), the name of the topic (`chatter`), and the queue size (1).

 The callback function for a Subscriber looks something like this: